A look at the candidates who will participate in the 2nd Republican debate and those who will not go

 The former New Jersey governor opened his campaign by presenting himself as the only candidate ready to take on Trump, urging the former president to “show up at the debates and defend his record.”

 Without Trump in the first debate, Christie was left without his main target.
-He was at times drowned out by boos from the audience as he forcefully pressed his questions about whether candidates will back Trump even if he is convicted of serious charges.
+He was at times drowned out by boos from the audience as he forcefully pressed his questions regarding whether candidates will back Trump even if he is convicted of serious charges.

 DOUG BURGUM